luke-a-turner/octopus/README.md

 - python-dotenv for environment variables
 - PostgreSQL for persistent data storage
 - SQLAlchemy (async) for ORM and database operations
-- asyncpg for PostgreSQL async driver
+- psycopg3 for PostgreSQL async driver
 - cachetools for in-memory response caching

 **Frontend (TypeScript/React):**